Funding opportunity

 • highlight the value of academic design research in addressing real-world, locally relevant challenges arising along the journey to net zero and a green economy

-This round will focus on creating interventions within existing systems.
+This is the first of two rounds and both rounds will focus on creating interventions within existing systems.
 These systems may include, but are not limited to, healthcare, food networks, governance structures, financial infrastructures, and other societal frameworks.
 We are particularly interested in projects that approach these systems from a community perspective and use design thinking and creative methodologies to identify leverage points for positive change.

 Scope